NicolaFerracin/blog/_posts/3_github_widget.md

     );
 ```

 Now that we are authenticated we can make as many API calls as we need.
-If you are experiencing any issue, it might be due to the different HTTP API you are using, make sure you are adding the HTTP configuration in the proper way.
+If you are experiencing any issue, it might be due to the different method you are using to send HTTP requests, make sure you are adding the HTTP configuration in the proper way.

 ### Get languages for repo